satoripop/thesuperlogger/README.md

 const Logger = require('super-logger');
 logger = new Logger();
 ```
+> **Note:**

+> We used [winston-mongodb](https://github.com/winstonjs/winston-mongodb) as our mongodb transport and personalized it to our module by changing the log and query methods and by making it compatible to winston v3.
+> The implementation and initialization is still the same.

 ### Levels and console colors:
 The levels of Super Logger are:
 - debug (green on Console)